 They can sell beer, full-strength wine, and liquor Monday through Saturday.
 The hours of sale are from 7 a.m. until 1 a.m. but most stores are open for fewer hours.
 All sales must be for off-premise consumption.

-It is most common for Idaho liquor stores to be open from 10 a.m. until 8 p.m.
-Liquor and package stores can sell growlers if they choose to purchase and set up the equipment.
+It is common for Idaho liquor stores to be open from 10 a.m. until 8 p.m.
+Liquor and package stores can sell growlers if they purchase and set up the equipment.

 Breweries and taprooms